-Can hackers use Good Morning videos, pictures and messages to hack your devices, and steal your data?
+Can hackers use greeting photos and videos to hack your phone, and steal your data?

 It’s a long message, so just skip to the next section for the facts!

-Read it all !!!
-Send this message urgently to as many friends as you can to stop the invasion.
+Read all!
+Please send this message urgently to as many friends as possible to prevent illegal intrusion.

-Many of us get spammed with Good Morning or Good Night messages every day from family and friends.
+Many of us get spammed with Good Morning, Good Afternoon, Good Evening photos and videos every day from family and friends.

 Fact #1 : Shanghai China International News Does Not Exist